 U.S. judge blocks Biden from pausing oil and gas lease auctions

-June 15 (Reuters) - A federal judge in Louisiana on Tuesday ordered that the U.S. Department of Interior could not pause new oil and gas leasing on federal lands and waters.
+June 15 (Reuters) - A federal judge in Louisiana on Tuesday froze the Biden administration's pause on new oil and gas leasing on federal lands and waters.

-The order granted a preliminary injuction to Louisiana and 12 other states that sued the Biden administration over the pause.
+The order granted a preliminary injunction to Louisiana and 12 other states that sued President Joe Biden and the Department of Interior over the pause.

+Biden in January signed an executive order putting a hold on new oil and gas leasing auctions pending a review of the program.
+During his election campaign, he pledged to end new federal leasing as part of a sweeping plan to address climate change.

+The ruling will remain in effect pending the final resolution of the case or orders from higher courts, according to a court document.

 ((nichola.groom@thomsonreuters.com;))